realpython/codetiming/CONTRIBUTING.md

     $ pytest --cov=codetiming --cov-report=term-missing
     ```

+- All modules, functions, classes, and methods must have docstrings.
+This is enforced by [Interrogation](https://interrogate.readthedocs.io/).
+You can test compliance as follows:

+    ```
+    $ interrogate -c pyproject.toml -vv
+    ```

 Feel free to ask for help in your PR if you are having challenges with any of these tests.